libsdl-org/SDL/docs/README-migration.md

 SDL3 will not implicitly initialize the audio subsystem on your behalf if you open a device without doing so.
 Please explicitly call SDL_Init(SDL_INIT_AUDIO) at some point.

-SDL2 refered to audio devices that record sound as "capture" devices, and ones that play sound to speakers as "output" devices.
+SDL2 referred to audio devices that record sound as "capture" devices, and ones that play sound to speakers as "output" devices.
 In SDL3, we've changed this terminology to be "recording" devices and "playback" devices, which we hope is more clear.

 SDL3's audio subsystem offers an enormous amount of power over SDL2, but if you just want a simple migration of your existing code, you can ignore most of it.
 The simplest migration path from SDL2 looks something like this: